Skip to content

 Inferred checks will be automatically updated with the next Profiling run.
 Manually updating an inferred check will take it out of the automatic update workflow.

-To understand how to Inferred checks, you can follow the steps from the documentation Profile Operation.
+To understand how Inferred checks work, you can follow the steps from the documentation Profile Operation.

 After the profiling run is complete, inferred checks will be automatically created based on the analysis of your data.